My Philosophy: Treating the Causes of the Problem

 So I evolved into a physician looking

 years.
-Finding the causes for illness is far more rewarding than simply
+Finding and treating the causes for illness is far more rewarding than simply

 treating the disease itself with dead-end drugs that only partially